Pittsburgh Regional Science & Engineering Fair

 Each student researcher entering an exhibit may apply for participation in the Regeneron International Science and Engineering Fair (ISEF).
 Senior division student researchers will be chosen from the applicants and will win a chance to compete in the Regeneron ISEF event.

-Category Award winners (top 10%) are nominated to advance to Broadcom MASTERS competition, a program of Society for Science.
+Category Award winners (top 10%) are nominated to advance to the Thermo Fisher Scientific Junior Innovators Challenge, a program of Society for Science.

 Companies that sponsor the Pittsburgh Regional Science & Engineering Fair may award a prize and/or certificate to a student of their choosing.